Canelo and Golovkin motivated by justice in long-awaited trilogy fight

 Golovkin is now 40; his only defeat in 44 fights was the loss to Canelo in September 2018.
 A defeat he disputes.
 Earlier this year, he travelled to Japan to stop local Ryota Murata to add the WBA middleweight title to the IBF version he held.
 He first won a world title in 2010; Canelo won his first world title in 2011.
 There will never be veterans like this in boxing’s future.

-Canelo is the baby-bruiser with the Mexican heritage and burden; he is still remarkably only 32 but has fought 61 times.
+Canelo is the baby-bruiser with the Mexican heritage and burden; he is still, remarkably, only 32 but has fought 61 times.
 His two defeats were risks; Floyd Mayweather outpointed him in 2013 and in May of this year he lost to unbeaten light-heavyweight champion, Dmitry Bivol, on points.
-In fights between the two defeats, Canelo became boxing’s highest-paid attraction and old-fashioned star.
+In fights between the two defeats, Canelo became boxing’s highest-paid attraction and an old-fashioned star.

 Now the two men are probably on the other side of their peaks, but still the best in the business.
 Canelo has held all four belts at super-middleweight in the last year and Golovkin just the two right now at middleweight.
 However, Saturday’s third fight has nothing to do with the baubles they shine so religiously and all to do with the complicated layers of justice that motivate so many wealthy boxers.